-- Ap1 2.4.1 You are a relevant family member of an EU/EEA national if you are one of the following: - a) spouse or civil partner; - b) direct descendant who is under 21 years, of an EU/EEA national or national's spouse/civil partner e.g. child/grandchild.
-Those who are 21 years or over will need to provide evidence of dependency; - c) dependent direct ascendant of a non-UK national who is a self-sufficient person in the UK e.g. parent/grandparent. - Ap1 2.4.2 You are a relevant family member of a Swiss national if you are one of the following: - a) spouse or civil partner; - b) child.
+- Ap1 2.5.1 You are a family member of an EU national or a relevant person of Northern Ireland (RPNI) if you are one of the following: - a) a spouse or civil partner; - a direct descendant of the person or the person's spouse or civil partner who is under the age of 21; e.g. child or grandchild.
+Those who are 21 years or over will need to provide evidence of dependency; - c) a dependent direct ascendant of the person or the person's spouse or civil partner e.g. parent or grandparent. - Ap1 2.5.2 You will be eligible to pay a UK fee if the below applies to you; - Ap1 2.5.3 You are a family member of an EU national or Relevant person of Northern Ireland on the first day of the Seasonal Academic Year of your module and the below apply; - a) you have been granted settled or pre-settled status under the EU Settlement Scheme (EUSS); and - b) Your EU national or Relevant person of Northern Ireland family member is in the UK as a self-sufficient person, student or worker as of the first day of the Seasonal Academic Year of your module; and

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022